DenzelGranadoz/trace/README.md

 Hi there!
-I'm in the process of converting this project to TypeScript :D
+I'm in the process of making this project responsive

 ## Getting Started